freifunk/projects.freifunk.net-contents/collections/_projects/libremesh-configuration_validator.md

 ---

-LibreMesh meta-firmware configuration system is highly flexible and powerful, this is very useful for experienced user, but an uncautious user can easily write an inconsistent configuration leading to unexpected firmware behaviors, a specification to define at least syntactic and maybe semantic validators in modules and a configuration files validator module could be implemented to check configurations before applying.
+The LibreMesh meta-firmware configuration system is highly flexible and powerful.
+This is very useful for an experienced user, but an incautious user can easily write an inconsistent configuration leading to unexpected firmware behaviors.
+A specification to define at least syntactic and maybe semantic validators in modules and a configuration files validator module could be implemented to check configurations before applying.

 #### Milestones

 * Create a working testbed network with LibreMesh
 * Propose a reasonable architectural solution to address this issue
-* Code the proposed solution after discussing with LibreMesh developers
+* Code the proposed solution after discussion with LibreMesh developers
 * Test and document the code